Pietro da Cortona: Architectural projects

-Among Cortona's more important architectural projects are the church of Santi Luca e Martina (completed in 1664, the church of the Accademia di San Luca, located in the Roman Forum.
-While Cortona was principe or director of the Accademia from 1634–38, he obtained permission to dig in the crypt of the church, which led the likely mistaken finding of remains attributed to the first century Roman martyr and Saint Martina.
-This discovery led to further patronage for construction of the church.
+Among Cortona's more important architectural projects are the church of Santi Luca e Martina (completed in 1664), and the church of the Accademia di San Luca, located in the Roman Forum.
+While Cortona was principe or director of the Accademia from 1634–38, he obtained permission to dig in the crypt of the church, which led to the likely mistaken finding of remains attributed to the first-century Roman martyr and Saint Martina.
+This discovery led to further patronage for the construction of the church.
 The layout is almost a Greek cross, with four nearly identical wings extending from the striking central dome.
-Much of the ground structure is undecorated, above intricately decorated.
-The overwhelmingly vertical decoration of the facade is granted liveliness by horizontal convexity.
+Much of the ground structure is undecorated, and above is intricately decorated.
+The overwhelmingly vertical decoration of the façade is granted liveliness by horizontal convexity.
 In his will, this bachelor called this church his beloved daughter.

 He also renovated the exterior renewal of the ancient Santa Maria della Pace (1656–1667), and the façade (with an unusual loggia) of Santa Maria in Via Lata (appr.
 1660).

 Another influential work for its day was the design and decoration of the Villa Pigneto commissioned by the Marchese Sacchetti.
 This garden palace or casino gathered a variety of features in a novel fashion, including a garden facade with convex arms, and highly decorated niches, and elaborate tiered staircases surrounding a fountain.

 Anatomical plates

-Prior to becoming famous as an architect, Pietro drew anatomical plates that would not be engraved and published until a hundred years after his death.
+Before becoming famous as an architect, Pietro drew anatomical plates that would not be engraved and published until a hundred years after his death.
 The plates in Tabulae anatomicae are now thought to have been started around 1618.
 The dramatic and highly studied poses effected by the figures are in keeping with the style of other Renaissance Baroque anatomical artists, although nowhere does such an approach find any fuller expression than in these plates.